koor-tech/handbook.koor.tech/docs/handbook/meetings.md

 ### Virtual coffee talks

-To keep a personal connection with how people are doing, the CEO holds virtual coffee talks with each person in the company.
+To keep a personal connection with how people are doing, the C-Level holds virtual coffee talks with each person in the company.
 The aim is to do these at least once per quarter, and more often as time permits.
 These do not have a formal agenda, but you are encouraged to share your thoughts about what's working well and what could be improved culturally.
 We'll use the 1:1 Agenda document to collect thoughts if there are specific topics.
 Preparation is encouraged but not required.